Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

 The FFCRA created 2 additional forms of extended paid sick leave available to employees:

-- An employee who is sick or quarantined due to COVID-19 will receive two weeks (up to 80 hours) of paid leave benefits.
+- An employee who is sick or quarantined due to COVID-19 could receive 2 weeks (up to 80 hours) of paid leave benefits.
 The paid leave is up to $511 per day or $5,110 in aggregate.

 - An employee caring for someone who is quarantined or a child whose school or childcare is closed can receive two-thirds of their pay, up to $200 per day, up to $2,000 in total.

-In addition to the paid sick leave, there is expanded paid family leave available to employees caring for someone who is quarantined or a child whose school or childcare is closed.
-They can receive up to two-thirds of their pay, up to $200 per day for 10 weeks ($10,000 in total).
+In addition to the paid sick leave, the IRS incentivized employers to provide expanded paid family leave to employees caring for someone who was quarantined or a child whose school or childcare was closed.
+The employee could receive up to two-thirds of their pay, up to $200 per day for 10 weeks ($10,000 in total).

 For more information on COVID-19 small business tax credits for paid leave, see this FAQ.